Skip to main content

 Resuming setup

 The setup flow is resumable.
-If GitHub access is still propagating or a required step is incomplete, Slack Agent returns the workspace to the next missing requirement instead of forcing admins to start over.
+If GitHub access is still propagating or a required step is incomplete, the Agent returns the workspace to the next missing requirement instead of forcing admins to start over.

 Connecting GitHub and installing the CodeRabbit GitHub App are separate steps.
 A successful GitHub sign-in alone does not guarantee repository access.